nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 The Rails pushed up to a new high (38.30) 10 days later, but the Industrials refused to join in the rally and then both indexes cracked down sharply for 7 sessions.
-Turnover increased and the decline was the greatest that had
+Turnover increased and the decline was the greatest that had occurred in the Bull Market up to that date.

-_Chapter four: The Dow Theory in Practice 33_

-occurred in the Bull Market up to that date.
 But, everyone realized that the market, after several months of quite persistent advance, was “entitled to a correction.”
 In neither duration nor extent could this down move be qualified